2026 NFL Draft: ESPN releases Day 3 mock draft, predictions for first 10 picks

 Ramsey played for both UCLA and USC in his career, seeing the bulk of his production at the latter.
 The Jets have had a solid weekend so far, so this mock draft adds to it.

-Ramsey finished his just 27 tackles last year in nine games.
+Ramsey finished with just 27 tackles last year in nine games.
 But he has 133 in his career, along with 9.5 for loss, two sacks, an interception and 11 pass deflections.

 104. Arizona Cardinals: Joshua Josephs, Edge, Tennessee